[REVIEWED & UPDATED AUGUST 2021]

-1. Introduction: It is customary, and good practice, for an attorney and client to enter into a written engagement agreement.
+1. Introduction: It is customary, and good practice, for attorneys and their clients to enter into written engagement agreements.
 This “Agreement” is a master agreement between a client (“CLIENT”) and me.
 It will apply automatically to any specific engagements that CLIENT and I mutually agree, orally or in writing, that I should undertake on CLIENT’s behalf.

 I cannot give CLIENT legal advice about this Agreement, so CLIENT is encouraged to seek independent legal advice if it has any questions or concerns about this Agreement.

 2. Limited scope of representation: Unless we expressly agree otherwise in writing:

 (a) I will represent CLIENT only in connection with the specific individual matters as to which we agree in writing;

 (b) I will be representing CLIENT only and not its affiliates or the officers, partners, directors, employees, or agents of any of them; and

 (c) without limiting subdivisions (a) and (b), I will not be providing CLIENT with legal services in connection with general corporate- or securities matters, nor will I be rendering any tax advice.

 3. Billing rate: I generally bill for my time at an hourly rate, but I am happy to discuss a fixed-fee arrangement for professional services if desired.

 4. Expenses: In addition to paying the agreed fee for professional services, CLIENT will reimburse me for all reasonable out-of-pocket expenses I actually incur in rendering the services, on a straight pass-through basis, including but not limited to official filing fees, postage, photocopying, and overnight messenger charges (if any).
 (I absorb minor ‘office’ expenses myself in lieu of taking the time to track and bill them.)